- Chart

 Total Addressable Market (TAM)

-The TAM for the full-service restaurant industry is estimated to be in the hundreds of billions of dollars.
-Dine Brands captures a fraction of this market through its franchised locations.
-Positioned by leveraging their brand recognition and established franchising model.
+The total addressable market for the full-service restaurant industry in the US is estimated to be in the hundreds of billions of dollars annually.
+Dine Brands is positioned to capture a portion of this TAM through its franchising model.

 Upturn SWOT Analysis